dracor-org/dracor-api/README.md

 Creates an [EXPath](http://expath.org/spec/pkg) package in the `build` directory.

-When run with the `testdracor` parameter (`ant xar -Dtestdracor=true`) the package is built with a modified `corpora.xml` file that includes only the [TestDraCor](https://github.com/dracor-org/testdracor) corpus.
-This is useful for testing purposes.

 ### devel

 Sets up a development environment inside the `devel` directory.
 If this